A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Standardized Attribution Evaluation

 \subsection{Output Choice}

-In general, contemporary attribution methods lack a clear distinction between using model logits and softmax probabilities as the model output for computing the attributions~\cite{wang2022not}.
+In general, contemporary attribution methods lack a clear distinction between using model logits and softmax probabilities as the model output for computing the attributions~\citep{wang2022not}.
 This can compromise benchmarking transparency.
-In Fig.~\ref{fig:obj_asrpr}, we compare the attack success rate and trigger recall on BackX benchmark when attributions use output logits and probabilities on CIFAR-10, GTSRB, and ImageNet.
+In Fig.~\ref{fig:obj_asrpr}, we compare the ASR and TR on BackX benchmark when attributions use output logits and probabilities on CIFAR-10, GTSRB, and ImageNet.
 Following the conventions from Fig.~\ref{fig:post_asrpr}, we report the differences between the values.
 The results demonstrate that CAM-based methods tend to rely on explaining probabilities to achieve better performance, whereas integration-based methods prefer explaining output logits.
 Gradient-based methods exhibit a significant fluctuation between explaining logits and probabilities.
-Moreover, explaining logits leads to stronger localization capabilities in both gradient-based and integration-based attribution methods, as implied by the results in Fig.~\ref{fig:obj_asrpr}(b).
-This is indicative of the inherent richness of raw logits in facilitating class localization.

-It is worth noting that the attribution differences between the choices of logits and probabilities become narrower as the number of classes increases.
-This convergence is attributed to softmax normalization, which redistributes probability mass more evenly across categories.
-This phenomenon is mathematically evident in the softmax function, where the denominator $\sum_{j=1}^Ne^{z_j}$ increases with the total number of categories $N$, leading to the convergence of probabilities.
+In addition, explaining logits leads to stronger localization capabilities in both gradient-based and integration-based attribution methods, as shown in Fig.~\ref{fig:obj_asrpr}(b).
+However, it is worth noting that the attribution differences between the choices of logits and probabilities become narrower as the number of classes increases.
+We make the following observation from the experiments.